Master of Business Administration (MBA)

 The Master of Business Administration (MBA) program is designed for students with diverse undergraduate backgrounds.
 It is a program suitable for both non-business and business graduates.
 The program is offered in two delivery formats - on-campus MBA and online MBA.

 The goal of the MBA program is to prepare individuals for the responsibilities of management in a wide variety of business and non-business endeavors.
-Optional concentrations are available, by taking additional hours, in Accounting, Finance, Health Care Administration, Management, and International Business.
+Optional concentrations are available, by taking additional hours, in Accounting, Business Analytics, Finance, Health Care Administration, Management, and International Business.

 Student Learning Goals and Objectives

 - G1.
-To be effective communicators
+To Be Effective Communicators

 For Additional Information